Chaoses-Ib/DirectoryOpus/Manual/file_operations/filtered_operations/filter_clause_types.md

 ![](/Manual/images/media/13/filter_-_empty_dirs.png)

-### Subfolder
+### Sub-folder

 This is a special type of sub-clause that controls which folders a recursive operation will descend into.
-When Opus encounters a sub-folder that it would normally enter as part of an operation (for example, when copying a folder containing multiply-nested sub-folders), it tests each sub-folder against the **Subfolder** clause.
+When Opus encounters a sub-folder that it would normally enter as part of an operation (for example, when copying a folder containing multiply-nested sub-folders), it tests each sub-folder against the **Sub-folder** clause.
 If it fails, the operation skips that sub-folder and all its contents completely.

 ![](/Manual/images/media/13/filter_-_subclause.png)

-In the above example, a **Copy File** operation using that filter would skip over any directories called **.svn** (and all of their contents) no matter where in the folder tree they were encountered. **Subfolder** clauses have no effect on files matched by the filter; they only control which sub-folders are entered.
+In the above example, a **Copy File** operation using that filter would skip over any directories called **.svn** (and all of their contents) no matter where in the folder tree they were encountered. **Sub-folder** clauses have no effect on files matched by the filter; they only control which sub-folders are entered.

-Only the **Subfolder** clause stops Opus from recursing into directories.
-If a **Subfolder** clause does not match a folder then Opus will skip that folder and all of its children, even if some of the children may have matched the filter.
+Only the **Sub-folder** clause stops Opus from recursing into directories.
+If a **Sub-folder** clause does not match a folder then Opus will skip that folder and all of its children, even if some of the children may have matched the filter.

 On the other hand, with the **Full path** and **Location** clauses, Opus will still examine a folder's children even if the folder itself does not match the filter.
 Both of these methods can be useful, depending on what you actually want to do.
-If your aim is to ignore everything below a certain folder then a **Subfolder** clause is usually best because it avoids inspecting the folder's children unnecessarily.
+If your aim is to ignore everything below a certain folder then a **Sub-folder** clause is usually best because it avoids inspecting the folder's children unnecessarily.
 For some examples, see the Opus Forum/FAQ post, [How to filter items by location or sub-folder](https://resource.dopus.com/t/how-to-filter-items-by-location-or-sub-folder/7644).

-*Note: Subfolder clauses do not work with the [Synchronize](../copying_moving_and_deleting_files/copying_updated_files/synchronize.md) tool.*
+*Note: Sub-folder clauses do not work with the [Synchronize](../copying_moving_and_deleting_files/copying_updated_files/synchronize.md) tool.*

 ### Tags